d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-concise.md

 :label:`sec_softmax_concise`

-Just as high-level APIs
-of deep learning frameworks
-made it much easier to implement linear regression in :numref:`sec_linear_concise`, we will find them equally convenient for implementing classification.
+Just as deep learning framework make it a snap to implement linear regression (see :numref:`sec_linear_concise`), they are equally convenient for implementing softmax regression.

 ```{.python .input}
 %%tab mxnet